In California, a class action wage and hour lawsuit is when multiple employees with similar grievances sue their employer collectively.

 - A company systematically denied employees their required meal breaks at a particular work site.

-Are PAGA claims class action lawsuits?
+PAGA claims are not class actions.

-Similar to class actions, the aggrieved employees bringing the PAGA lawsuit stands in for other workers who have suffered from a labor violation.
+Similar to class actions, the aggrieved employees bringing the PAGA lawsuit stand in for other workers who have suffered from a labor violation.
 Though unlike class actions, PAGA claims do not have to be certified.

-Additional reading
+Additional Reading

 For more in-depth information, refer to these scholarly articles: